TheeKingZa/FITlicious_Co/README.md

 ## About Fitlicious Co.

 Fitlicious Co. is more than just a website; it’s a hub for food enthusiasts.

-Whether you're a fan of South African classics or modern loaded sandwiches, we’ve got something for everyone.
-From breakfast bowls to spicy curries and hearty dinners, every dish is crafted with love and passion for flavor.
+Whether you're a fan of South African classics or modern, Grills & Chips, Traditional Food Platter, Platters, Cooked Meals and Braai Meat.

+we’ve got something for everyone, every dish is crafted with love and passion for flavor.

 ---

 ## Key Features

 - **Beautiful Design**: A clean and responsive design that works on all devices.
-- **Delicious Menu**: Showcasing Kotas, Loaded Sandwiches, and a variety of healthy meals.
+- **Delicious Menu**: Grills & Chips, Traditional Food Platter, Platters, Cooked Meals and Braai Meat and a variety of healthy meals.
 - **Interactive Call-to-Actions**: Buttons like "Join Us!" and "View Full Menu" encourage user engagement.
 - **SEO Optimized**: Improved search rankings to ensure customers can find us easily.
 - **Social Media Integration**: Links to YouTube, Facebook, WhatsApp, and X (Twitter) for better outreach.